Know What’s Available Before Shopping:

 I Want Fast And Fun!

-If you see yourself in a hot, sports car that’s super-fast, then be sure and add this to your checklist.
-Especially if you are a young adult, a really super sports car might be a top priority.
+If you see yourself in a sports car that’s super-fast, then be sure and add this to your checklist.
 Keep in mind, a used sports car in really great condition will cost a little more than a standard sedan.
-Always ask yourself what type of used car should I buy?
-Write down what’s important to you as you will be paying for this used car for some time to come.

 Dependable & Reliable:

-You should ask the dealership for the history of the used car so you can decide what is the best reliable used car to buy.
+You should ask the dealership for the history of the used car, this history will help you decide which used car is the most reliable to buy.
 If the car has been in and out of repair shops or even at the dealership, you have a right to know.

 Are You Interested In A Hybrid Used Car?